Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

             2. Use all menu items and open other pages
             3. Change the language when clicking on language in the menu
             4. Navigate through the site within the chose language
-        2. When opening a new page, Avengers theme should play (see features left to implement), when autoplay is enabled and volume is on
-        3. Scroll up and down to see all content
+        2. Scroll up and down to see all content
-        4. Content should not be behind header or footer
+        3. Content should not be behind header or footer
-        5. Footer:
+        4. Footer:
             1. Click on name to open GitHub
             2. Click on envelop icon to open email modal
                 1. Fill in all field and click on submit to send an email